NHS Food-Brain-Behaviour Stakeholder Engagement Event (NIHR funded)

 • existing high-quality research evidence being put into practice within healthcare settings.

-A diverse cohort of researchers, clinicians and members of the public will discuss and shape research priorities across key areas of behaviour, including:
+A diverse cohort of researchers, clinicians and members of the public discussed and shaped research priorities across key areas of behaviour, including:

 1. Staff wellbeing; (e.g. stress, ‘burnout’, sleep problems, pain, fatigue, emotional balance - and PHYSICAL wellbeing)